zcyisiee/SyncPDF/README.md

 - `--auto-enable-ocr-workaround`: Enable automatic OCR workaround (default: False).
 If a document is detected as heavily scanned, this will attempt to enable OCR processing and skip further scan detection.
 See "Important Interaction Note" below for crucial details on how this interacts with `--ocr-workaround` and `--skip-scanned-detection`.
 - `--primary-font-family`: Override primary font family for translated text.
 Choices: 'serif' for serif fonts, 'sans-serif' for sans-serif fonts, 'script' for script/italic fonts.
 If not specified, uses automatic font selection based on original text properties.
 - `--only-include-translated-page`: Only include translated pages in the output PDF.
 This option is only effective when `--pages` is used. (default: False)
+- `--merge-alternating-line-numbers`: Enable post-processing to merge alternating line-number layouts (keep the number paragraph as an independent paragraph b; merge adjacent text paragraphs a and c across it when `layout_id` and `xobj_id` match, digits are ASCII and spaces only).
+Default: off.

 - `--rpc-doclayout`: RPC service host address for document layout analysis (default: None)
 - `--working-dir`: Working directory for translation.
 If not set, use temp directory.